David Hoggan (footballer): Club career

-and hoffman got into a altercation Cleveland Crunch owner George Hoffman over money owed to Hoggan by the Crunch.
+and hoffman got into an altercation Cleveland Crunch owner George Hoffman over money owed to Hoggan by the Crunch.
 In April 1994, the Las Vegas Dustdevils of the Continental Indoor Soccer League, a summer indoor league, drafted Hoggan in the fourth round of the league's first draft, but Hoggan instead returned to outdoor soccer with the expansion Seattle Sounders of the American Professional Soccer League.
 He was a second-team APSL All Star.
 In the fall of 1994, Hoggan returned to the Blizzard for the 1994–1995 NPSL season, but was sent to the Detroit Rockers some time during the season.
 In 1995, Hoggan returned to the Sounders who won the league championship.
 He then had arthroscopic surgery which put out of action for the beginning of the 1995–1996 NPSL season.
 The Rockers then sold his rights to the Chicago Power, but Hoggan never played for the Power before the team sent him to the Wichita Wings in March 1996.
 He retired at the end of the season, but returned to play for the Sounders in August 1996.
 This year, the Sounders repeated as league champion.
 Hoggan played two more seasons in Seattle before retiring permanently after the 1998 season.